PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/Database-Services/ics-user-creation.md

 --2. then recreate in MASTER for the server level

-CREATE LOGIN controlwks WITH PASSWORD='St0ck3!!'
+CREATE LOGIN controlwks WITH PASSWORD='favre'
 CREATE LOGIN IcsAutoRoom WITH PASSWORD='St0ck3!!'
 CREATE LOGIN IcsAutoDisch WITH PASSWORD='St0ck3!!'
 CREATE LOGIN IcsPrintSrv WITH PASSWORD='St0ck3!!'